OpenWIS/openwis-documentation/_minutes/steering/2020-09-29-OpenWIS-Steering-Committee-2020-Sep.md

   - RGr - Is SC happy to accept OpenCDMS’ proposals if there is no need for all to re-sign the CLA and then propose recommendation to the Board.
   - All - OK.

-RES-OWIS RESOLUTION - SC agreed that the CLA changes can be recommended to the Board subject to there being no need for re-signing by all who have already signed the current CLA
+RES-OWIS - SC agreed that the CLA changes can be recommended to the Board subject to there being no need for re-signing by all who have already signed the current CLA

 *[ACTION - JT to Update issue 601 and create a Pull Request for the changes to the CLA](https://github.com/OpenWIS/openwis-documentation/pull/604)*